JayVeezy1/MA_thesis/README.md

 However, the creation of the single patient files with all their chart-events takes up multiple hours.
 Approximately the creation of one patient .csv file takes 30 seconds.
 Depending on the use case, for example, stroke there are 2600 available patients, which leads to about 1300 minutes (~20h).
+It is recommended to run this export of patients from the Postgres DB into individual .csv files overnight.

 **Requirements:**